 Horses require free access to an adequate supply of good quality water.
 Reticulates water should be inspected daily for normal function during summer, and at least twice a week during winter.
 A bucket supply of water should be used only where horses are constantly supervised by a person living on the premises and should be replenished at least twice a day.

-The requirement for water varies widely, depending on age, body weight, air temperature, and humidity, the work, state of health and type of diet of the horses.
-Where the provision of sufficient water for health and vitality cannot be met, horses should be moved, agitated, sold or slaughtered on site.
+The requirement for water varies widely, depending on age, body weight, air temperature, and humidity, work, state of health, and type of diet of the horses.
+Where the provision of sufficient water for health and vitality cannot be met, horses should be moved, agitated, sold, or slaughtered on site.
 Water troughs and containers should be inspected for cleanliness and freedom from contamination, function, and replenishment.